jina-ai/jina/docs/fundamentals/jcloud/index.md

 ```

 ### Monitoring
-To enable monitoring with the Flow, you can set `monitoring: true` in the Flow yaml and you'd be given access to a [Grafana](https://grafana.com/) dashboard.
+Basic monitoring is provided to the Flows deployed on JCloud.

-To access the dashboard, get the status of the Flow first (see above section), at the bottom of the pane you should see the `dashboards` link.
+To access the [Grafana](https://grafana.com/) powered dashboard, get the status of the Flow first (see above section), at the bottom of the pane you should see the `dashboards` link.
 Visit the URL and you will find some basic metrics such as 'Number of Request Gateway Received' and 'Time elapsed between receiving a request and sending back the response':

 ```{figure} monitoring.png
 :width: 70%